C2SM/c2sm.github.io/docs/models/icon/probtest.md

 Use Probtest to verify whether your test case produces consistent results on GPU.
 It compares a GPU test run to a CPU ensemble with perturbed input conditions.

+## 1. Compile ICON
+Compile ICON on CPU and on GPU as out-of-source builds.
+Note that the build directories need to be sub-directories of the ICON root folder.
+Otherwise the probtest container does not have access to the data.

-## 1. Set Up the Probtest Container and Environment on Säntis
+## 2. Set Up the Probtest Container and Environment on Säntis
 To run Probtest for ICON on Säntis, use the prebuilt container available on Docker Hub ([Probtest Container :material-open-in-new:](https://github.com/MeteoSwiss/probtest?tab=readme-ov-file#probtest-container){:target="_blank"}).

 ICON provides the wrapper script [probtest_container_wrapper.py :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp/-/blob/ci_probtest/scripts/cscs_ci/probtest_container_wrapper.py?ref_type=heads){:target="_blank"}.
 If your ICON version doesn’t include this script, add it to `icon/scripts/cscs_ci/probtest_container_wrapper.py`, along with the appropriate [PROBTEST_TAG :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp/-/blob/ci_probtest/run/tolerance/PROBTEST_TAG?ref_type=heads){:target="_blank"} under `icon/run/tolerance/PROBTEST_TAG` and [yaml_experiment_test_processor.py :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp/-/blob/ci_probtest/scripts/experiments/yaml_experiment_test_processor.py?ref_type=heads){:target="_blank"} under `icon/scripts/experiments/yaml_experiment_test_processor.py` (replace if already available).

-### When Setting Up a New Build Directory
+### When Setting Up ICON from scratch
-In your ICON build directory, run:
+In your ICON directory, run:

 Import the containter:
 ```console